Use Copy Paste Manager faster

 1. Select an item in history.

-2. Click the pin icon or use the pin shortcut.
+2. Click the pin icon or press ⌘P.

-3. Use the Pinned tab to view favorites only.
+3. Use the Pinned tab when you only want favorites.

 Default shortcuts